AXIOM|

 Composite = Σ(group_score[i] × weight[i]) / Σ(weight[i])

-The 8 Signal Groups
+The 8 signal groups

 Each group captures a distinct dimension of location quality.
 Weights are calibrated per scoring profile to emphasize factors relevant to each CRE use case.